-In 2018, and after the airing of Bokukoe’s spin-off series “Dare-Koe, Bokukoe announced the return of the main series for a 2nd season in 2019.
+In 2018, and after the airing of Bokukoe’s spin-off series “Dare-Koe, Bokukoe announced the return of the main series for the 2nd season in 2019.
 Toshiki Masuda is part of the returning cast.

 Rusted Armors (2019)

-Toshiki Masuda is going to reprise his role as Oda Nobunaga on Rusted Armors‘ new run, set to start in June 2019.
+Toshiki Masuda reprised his role as Oda Nobunaga on Rusted Armors‘ new run that started in June 2019.

 2011 – 2014

-Contrary to what happens to most seiyuu when they debut, Masuda’s debut was with a main role instead of a secondary or random background character.
+Contrary to what happens to most seiyuu when they debut, Masuda’s debut was with the main role instead of a secondary or random background character.

 He debuted as a seiyuu in 2011 voicing Ryouga Kamishiro in Yu-Gi-Oh ZEXAL.
-However, as much as his acting might have caught the attention of the viewers at that time the reality was that he didn’t build up on that slight recognition and was nowhere to be found in anime for two years.
+However, as much as his actions might have caught the attention of the viewers at that time the reality was that he didn’t build upon that slight recognition and was nowhere to be found in anime for two years.